cloudmouse-co/cloudmouse-docs/07_questions_answers.md

 ### Can I power CloudMouse with a battery?

 Currently CloudMouse is designed for USB-C power only.
 Battery operation would require hardware modifications (adding battery management, power regulation, and a charging circuit).
 The ESP32-S3 with active display and LEDs draws significant current, so you'd need a decent-sized battery for reasonable runtime.
+Obiously you can power your CloudMouse with a powerbank in order to make it portable.

 ### What's the maximum WiFi range?